Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 10 Juni 2025 03.30.45 UTC
+- WIB: Selasa, 10 Juni 2025 04.26.15 UTC
-- WITA: Selasa, 10 Juni 2025 04.30.45 UTC
+- WITA: Selasa, 10 Juni 2025 05.26.15 UTC
-- WIT: Selasa, 10 Juni 2025 05.30.45 UTC
+- WIT: Selasa, 10 Juni 2025 06.26.15 UTC

 Kutipan Inspiratif:
-"Reading more books will only confuse you more and you will be dreaming about success instead of becoming successful yourself."
+"A loving memory of your smiling face, a friend like you can never replace, deep in my heart you will always stay, truly remembered ever!!"

-Kategori: success
+Kategori: friendship